Take a Fishing Trip out of Fajardo

 Details

 8-hour fishing trips are offered at 7am, on the 26-foot boat only, with a maximum of 6 people.
-The cost is $800 for 8 hours.
-Extra hours are $75/hour.
+Check their webpage for current prices.
+Extra hours are available for a fee.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.